griffithlab/civic-docs/docs/index.rst

 =====================

 To get started using and contributing to CIViC, we recommend that you :ref:`review the Video Tutorials below <tutorials>`.
 These videos cover
-CIViC and it's goals, finding documentation and help resources, browsing and searching knowledgebase contents, adding evidence to CIViC, and editing CIViC evidence.
+CIViC and its goals, finding documentation and help resources, browsing and searching knowledgebase contents, adding evidence to CIViC, and editing CIViC evidence.